ThomasPe/microsoft-graph-toolkit/readme.md

 ## 🎯 Project Vision

 This project reimagines the Microsoft Graph Toolkit as a **modern, React-first component library** built on top of Fluent UI.
-The goal is to create a focused, maintainable package that leverages the official Microsoft design system while providing seamless integration with Microsoft Graph.
+After Microsoft deprecated the original Microsoft Graph Toolkit, this fork was created to continue providing React developers with high-quality components for Microsoft Graph integration.

+### Why This Fork Exists

+The original Microsoft Graph Toolkit has been **deprecated by Microsoft**.
+Rather than let this valuable resource disappear, this fork takes the opportunity to reimagine the toolkit with a focused, modern approach:

+1. **React-First Architecture**: Built specifically for React applications, not framework-agnostic web components
+2. **Fluent UI Native**: Leverages official Fluent UI v9 components instead of custom implementations
+3. **Simplified Maintenance**: Single package instead of a complex 10+ package monorepo
+4. **Modern Tooling**: TypeScript 5, Vite, Vitest, and Storybook 7
+5. **Community Driven**: Open source development focused on developer experience

 ### Key Principles